Name-Brand Medication vs. Generic: What's the Difference?

 The answer in most cases is yes — generics, just like branded products, are regulated by the Food and Drug Administration.
-“To have a generic product approved by the FDA, the generic manufacturer must prove that its product is bioequivalent to the branded product,” explains Adam Porath, PharmD, BCPS AQ-Cardiology, BCACP and pharmacy manager at Renown.
+“To have a generic product approved by the FDA, the generic manufacturer must prove that its product is bioequivalent to the branded product,” explains Adam Porath, PharmD, BCPS AQ-Cardiology, BCACP and Vice President of Pharmacy Services.
 Basically, it has to function the same.

 “Generic products are extremely well tolerated and will provide the same results as using a branded product,” Porath says.

 Here’s how generics are the same as name-brand prescriptions: